Haywards Heath, The Recreation Ground c.1950

 Before George Hilton and Sons took over the buildings on the right as a furniture store (now Robert Dyas) it was Dinnages Toy Shop (a subsidiary of the garage company) where I bought my "Dinky" toys in the 1940's.
 The shop on this side was J Norton - bespoke outfitters.

-It is possible that amongst the spectators of cricket on the lower tier maybe boys from "Sharrow School" in Heath Road, which I attended from 1945-50 because we played cricket there ...Read full memory
+It is possible that amongst the spectators of cricket on the lower tier maybe boys from "Sharrow School" in Heath Road, which I attended from 1945-50 because we played cricket there (see also H252587).
+If so, it is also possible ...Read full memory

 This photo is available to buy in a range of sizes and styles, including framed and on canvas.